-- i) You were a member only of the 1995/2008 Scheme in the scheme year (for whatever duration) and were not a member of the 2015 Scheme, or - ii) You were a GP member of an NHS Pension Scheme (1995/2008 and/or 2015) on 1 April 2016 and on 31 March 2017 and there was no single break in type 1 and/or type 2 practitioner service exceeding one calendar month (i.e. a break covering the period of the 1st of one month to the last day of that month) in between those two dates.
+- i) You were a member only of the 1995/2008 Scheme in the scheme year (for whatever duration) and were not a member of the 2015 Scheme, or - ii) You were a GP member of an NHS Pension Scheme (1995/2008 and/or 2015) on 1 April 2017 and on 31 March 2018 and there was no applicable break between those two dates.
+NHS Pensions has produced new guidance concerning continuous service and applicable breaks.
+Please consult the NHS Pensions website for further details and worked examples.

-If you have ticked box O, your pensionable pay will be based upon your aggregate practitioner earnings and you should complete the remainder of page 6.
+If you have ticked box O, your pensionable pay will be based upon your aggregate Practitioner earnings and you should complete the remainder of page 6.

 When you cannot tick box O, you will have 2015 Scheme membership with some missing service, which could be before, during or after 2015 Scheme membership.
-If this is the case, do no NOT tick box O or complete page 6, but move on to page 7 and tick box P. Annualisation of 2015 earnings will be required in this instance.
-See the notes to boxes 46 to 55, 56 to 68 and Annex D for further information.
+If this is the case, do no NOT tick box O or complete page 6, but move on to page 7 and tick box P. Annualisation of 2015 Scheme earnings will be required in this instance.
+For 2017/18, NHS Pensions has produced new guidance and a calculator to assist with the calculation of the 2015 Scheme tier.
+Please consult the NHS Pensions website (Practitioner webpage) for further information.